Ophthalmic Technician Assistant Apprenticeship Program

 We are always looking for experienced and eager ophthalmic technicians who enjoy performing fast-paced, wide-ranging duties.

 At Wilmer you will:

 - Gain experience in multiple disciplines and technical areas

 - Work hands-on with the latest technologies in ophthalmology

 - Care for patients with a wide range of eye conditions and see new research in action

-- Have a path to leadership positions in both clinical and research areas
+- Have a path to leadership and professional positions in both clinical and research areas

 At Wilmer, you will be surrounded by enthusiastic and helpful colleagues who take your professional development seriously.
 We invest in our employees and give them every opportunity to succeed.
 Benefits include: